djones2085/meal-prep-coordinator/README.md

     - 🔘 [Future]: Enhance security rules to restrict read access to notes by role (e.g., 'cook') by moving notes to a subcollection and applying role-based server-side validation for all CRUD operations on notes.
 - ✅ Status management
 - ✅ Shopping list generation (Basic) - *Enhanced to generate a structured `shoppingList` object in `mealCycle` doc via Cloud Function (`_performAggregation`).
 Includes item details for aggregated quantity, on-hand tracking, and to-be-purchased calculation.
 Status: `pending_approval` initially.
 Successfully deployed with `convert-units` library integration.*
-- ✅ Ensure intelligent unit conversions (e.g., 30 tsp to 1.25 cups) for practicality. - *Now using the `convert-units` library.
-Successfully deployed.*
+- ✅ Ensure intelligent unit conversions (e.g., 30 tsp to 1.25 cups) for practicality. - *Now using the `convert-units` library for backend aggregation and frontend display on `RecipeDetailPage`.
+Successfully deployed and tested.*

 ### Meal Cycle Workflow 🟡